emmagraham/STAT540-UBC.github.io/announcements.md

     includes:
       after_body: include/nothing.html
 ---
+**February 10**: Question 2 of HW1 has been added.
+See the Assignment tab or the links below.

 **February 6**: First question of HW1 has now been posted.
 See the Assignments tab above and [homework directory](https://github.com/STAT540-UBC/STAT540-UBC.github.io/blob/master/homework/).
 More questions will be posted soon!

 **January 29**: I've posted some guidelines on how to submit your group project proposals and due dates.
 See Assignment tab and visit the Discussion repository.